doe300/cpptest-lite/Readme.md

 This library is based on the version *1.1.2*.

 The original cpptest-framework is not longer in active development and I personally found it too complex for the simple tasks it runs.
-So I implement this smaller version in around 2 days of work.
+So I implemented this smaller version in initially around 2 days of work.

-CppTest-lite is a lot smaller in size (<100KB compared to >2MB) and runs tests slightly faster.
+CppTest-lite is a lot smaller in size (<200KB compared to >2MB) and runs tests slightly faster.

 ## Compatibility
 Runs the test-program of the original *cpptest-1.1.2*.